Rachel-Fan/ArcgisPro-Customized-Toolbox/readme.md

 # 3. Once both drone imagery and index are clipped to tiles, move them from seperate state/year folder to a state/image folder for further use

 # copy_all_model_image_to_folder.py

+# 3.5.
+From 8/3/24, use select-index-between-5-90.py

+# the index with 5%-90% non-blank pixel coverage are copied to image/State/index, and the corresponding images are copied to image/State/image also.

+# 4. Collect processed images/indexes number

+# count-png-in-subfolder.py

+# 5. Validate processed images/indexes number in image folder

+# count-image-counts.py